 5-year survival rates for men

-According to the ACS, the 5-year survival rates for breast cancer in men are:
+According to the ACS, the 5-year relative survival rates for breast cancer in men are:

 Cancer stage5-year survival rate

-Incidence rates and survival rates for female breast cancer differ fairly widely across races.
-Below are trends noted by the National Cancer Institute (NCI) and the Centers for Disease Control and Prevention (CDC).
+Incidence rates and survival rates for breast cancer in women differ fairly widely across races.
+Below are trends noted by the NCI and the Centers for Disease Control and Prevention (CDC).

 Incidence rates by race

-White women in the United States are most likely to be diagnosed with breast cancer.
-Between 2011 and 2017, according to the NCI, 131.8 per 100,000 white women were diagnosed with the disease.
-There is, however, variation within that group.
-Non-Hispanic white women were far more likely to have been diagnosed than Hispanic white women.
+White women in the United States are most likely to receive a breast cancer diagnosis.
+From 2011 to 2017, 126.9 women per 100,000 received breast cancer diagnoses.
+Within that group, non-Hispanic white women were far more likely to receive a diagnosis than Hispanic white women.

 RaceIncidence rate per 100,000